How To Fix Orbital Sander Slows Down? (8 PROVEN Fixes!)

 Bearings need to spin freely for the efficiency of the orbital sander.
 If they don’t spin freely, the orbital sander slows down over time.

-Why do Bearings Get Damaged?
+Why Do Bearings Get Damaged?

 Bearings can get damaged due to so many reasons.
 If any of the bearings get damaged somehow, all the others may get damaged since they all are interconnected with rotation.

-Here’re the main reasons why bearings of orbital sander get damaged,
+Here are the main reasons why bearings of orbital sander get damaged,

 • Dust and dirt inside the bearings